jaredpalmer/typescript/README.md

-# The Palmer Group TypeScript Style Guide
+# TypeScript

-TypeScript and React, BFFAEAEAE.
+Shared config for The Palmer Group's projects.

+There are 2 packages of interest.

+- `tsconfig-palmerhq`: Shared base `tsconfig.json`
+- `tslint-config-palmerhq` - Shared `tslint.json`